Terry-Thomas: British film years: 1956–1961

 In 1958 Terry-Thomas received the first of his two film award nominations, the BAFTA Award for the "Best British Actor in 1959" for the part of Ivan in the Metro-Goldwyn-Mayer film tom thumb.
 He later described the film as his second favourite; he appeared opposite Sellers for much of his screen time, and later said that "my part was perfect, but Peter's was bloody awful.
 He wasn't difficult about it, but he knew it".
 Terry-Thomas was still suffering with poor health following the filming of The Naked Truth when he suffered an attack of lumbago; filming went on for 85 days during 1957–58, and he took painkillers to enable him to continue.
-The role was physically demanding, and required him to ride a horse, run long distances and fight in a duel.
+The role was physically demanding, and required him to ride a horse, run long distances and fight a duel.
 He said he fought and ran "just as [he] had seen Douglas Fairbanks Snr do in The Mark of Zorro".
-Towards the end of filming, Terry-Thomas went to a Christmas party at the Trocadero, where he drank champagne, as well as taking codeine tablets, and was subsequently arrested on suspicion of being drunk and disorderly.
+Towards the end of filming, Terry-Thomas went to a Christmas party at the Trocadero, where he drank champagne and took codeine tablets, and was subsequently arrested on suspicion of being drunk and disorderly.
 He considered the arresting policemen to have been rude, and "their attitude made me extremely angry and when I get angry ...
 I just go completely off my nut".
 The case came to court on 14 March 1958 and his legal team from Metro-Goldwyn-Mayer provided a medical report which showed Terry-Thomas had been on a course of prescription painkillers due to a gruelling filming schedule; along with inconsistencies in the arresting policemen's notes, the case proved inconclusive and was dismissed.
 For much of the rest of 1958, Terry-Thomas appeared on stage at the London Palladium in Large as Life, alongside Harry Secombe, Eric Sykes and Hattie Jacques.
 He played one of the Three Musketeers in one sketch and had another turn called "Filling the Gap"; the show ran for a total of 380 performances between May and December 1958.
 He also released his first record, Strictly T-T, a collection of comic songs and sketches.